ZiangZhao1227/iMedia-API/README.md

 # iMedia-API
-A social media REST API with jwt login, register, and all CRUD operations
+A social media REST API with jwt login, register, and all CRUD operations.
+This server is deployed on heroku.
+Check the routers below to fetch the data.
+Note that some routes are protected by jwt middleware so in order to get the data please make sure you have the valid token to access.

 ## Tech & libraries